crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

-As discussed in Aaron Turon's original [blog post][aturon] and [the pull request of a previous RFC][rfc2-pr], Crossbeam guarantees that *every access to a location should happen before the location is deallocated*.
-In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks a location as unlinked, *the thread already removed all the references to the location from the memory on the thread's point of view.*; and Crossbeam defers the deallocation of an unlinked location until all the threads concurrently pinned at the time the location is unlinked, are unpinned.
+As discussed in Aaron Turon's original [blog post][aturon] and [the pull request of a previous RFC][rfc2-pr], Crossbeam guarantees that *every access to a object should happen before the object is deallocated*.
+In order to provide this guarantee, Crossbeam assumes that when a pinned thread marks a object as unlinked, *the thread already removed all the references to the object from the memory on the thread's point of view.*; and Crossbeam defers the deallocation of an unlinked object until all the threads concurrently pinned at the time the object is unlinked, are unpinned.

 In order to track the concurrently pinned threads, Crossbeam utilizes the epoch as follows:

 - There is a local epoch `th.epoch` for each *pinned* thread `th`, and a global epoch `EPOCH`.

-- When a location is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (for now, please ignore the fences and the orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst`):
+- When a object is deallocated, it is marked with the **current** global epoch, as in the following pseudocode (for now, please ignore the fences and the orderings such as `Relaxed`, `Acquire`, `Release`, and `SeqCst`):

   ```rust
   fn unlink(l) {